Queanbeyan: Transport

-Air services are available at the nearby (10 km) Canberra airport.
+Air services are available at the nearby (10 km) Canberra Airport.

-Local bus services (including cross border services to Canberra and Canberra airport) are provided by Qcity Transit (formerly Deane's).
+Local bus services (including cross border services to Canberra and Canberra Airport) are provided by CDC Canberra.

 Sport and culture

 Queanbeyan has a number of sports teams that play in local sports competitions.

 The Queanbeyan Show, which started over 100 years ago, is held annually at the Queanbeyan Showground in November over two days.
 There are equestrian events, a sideshow alley, art and craft displays, cooking exhibits, an agricultural pavilion and livestock exhibitions.
 Also held is a Showgirl, Miss Junior Showgirl and Tiny Tots competition.
 Seiffert Oval is one of the largest stadia in the region.

 In February, the Queanbeyan Showground plays host to the annual "Convoy for Kids" to aid cancer research.
 The event is widely supported by community groups, regional businesses and the emergency services.
 The event attracts hundreds of commercial vehicles, trucks, prime movers and bushfire brigade vehicles.
 The highlight of the afternoon is the sounding of horns, which can be heard for miles around.
 Other regular events throughout the year include the Rodeo in March which was in its 20th year in 2020, but was cancelled in 2021 due to the COVID-19 pandemic, Field Days, and a camping and off-road vehicle show.
 Queanbeyan Basketball Stadium is based on Southbar Road in the suburb of Karabar and is the main venue used for indoor sports like basketball and netball.

 On 3 December, Queanbeyan hosts an annual Festival of Ability as part of the Don't DIS my ABILITY campaign, celebrating International Day of Persons with Disabilities.
 The event attracts more than 3,500 people and is a community celebration, acknowledging the strengths, skills and achievements of people with a disability in the Queanbeyan region.

 Queanbeyan hosts several car shows through the year among them being Shannons Wheels in March 2020, and "Terribly British Day" in early December, a car and bike show that has been held in the Australian Capital Territory region since 1975.
 The show was in years past held on the lawns of Old Parliament House.

 In March 2008, the Queanbeyan Performing Arts Centre – the Q – became the new home for the Queanbeyan Players who have provided over thirty years of live theatre and dramatic entertainment for the Queanbeyan community.

 Canberra's Harmonie German Club holds an Oktoberfest over a three-day period every year in October.
 Previously held at Exhibition Park in Canberra (EPIC), in 2017 the event moved over the border to the Queanbeyan Showground on 27–29 October.

 In 2021 a scaled-down, 2 day, version of the Canberra-based National Folk Festival, cancelled in 2020 due to the COVID-19 pandemic in Australia, titled "Good Folk", was held in Queanbeyan, across Saturday 3 April and Sunday 4 April.